nayeonk/itpwebdev/notes-and-assignments/notes/301/resource-demo_jquery_menus.md

 This simple jquery-driven, animated drop-down menu example pre-supposed a basic knowledge of:

 *	Basic CSS knowledge
-*	Fundamental jQuery implementation, including using a "bind" statement
+*	Fundamental jQuery implementation, including using a "on" statement
 *	Basic jQuery "chaining"
 *	Introduces the jQuery selector of children()